vidyar/shippabledocs1/sources/start.rst

     .. code-block:: python

         # Build Environment
-        build_environment: win2012
+        build_environment: Ubuntu 12.04LTS

-- Set the appropriate languge and the version number.
+- Set the appropriate language and the version number.
 You can test against multiple version for a single push by adding more entries.
 We support all versions of Node.js as it is auto installed during your first run
     .. code-block:: python

         # language setting